jaehughes/IDPDocs/docs/assesment.md

 * After the competition, you will move to the benches behind and will have a 5 minute de-brief and will discuss the robots performance: reasons for success/failure and any key lessons learnt.
 * Take your robot to be photographed in the white robot area
-* Make sure code is uploaded
+* Make sure code is uploaded to github and a link is submitted on Moodle
+* Tidy your desk in the EIETL.
+Please return all unused parts to the parts trays, and return all parts and other parts to your tool box.